 - Image Select: A fun way to incorporate visuals into your survey, an Image Select question allows respondents to select an answer from a set of pictures.

 - Card Sort: A combination of the Drag and Drop and Image Select question types, Card Sort allows respondents to sort cards into categories.

-Qualitative questions, on the other hand, ask “why” in a way that is open-ended, giving respondents the space to go into greater detail about their motivations and reasoning in their own words.
+In contrast to quantitative questions. qualitative questions, ask “why” in a way that is open-ended, giving respondents the space to provide greater detail about their motivations and reasoning in their own words.

 Examples of qualitative questions include:

 - What do you like most about your favorite café or coffee shop?